cataopriscila/rickandmorty/README.md

 # Welcome to Favorite Characters in the Rick and Morty Universe!

-This is a playground project developed with React, GraphQL and Apollo Client.
+This is a playground project developed with React, Typescript, GraphQL and Apollo Client.
 Have fun!

 ## Available Scripts